With the end of 2016 fast approaching, we list some of the best e-commerce and cart abandonment stats we’ve seen this year.

-This year we won at the MOMA Awards for our work with Firefly on SMS Remarketing.
+We won a MOMA Award for our work with Firefly on SMS Remarketing.
 The stats below give an idea of just how effective SMS can be.

 2 Which Days Have Most Abandonments?

-Based on data from more than 1 billion abandoned carts, we know that Tuesday is the ‘worst’ day of the week for cart abandonment.
+Based on data from more than a billion abandoned carts, we know that Tuesday is the ‘worst’ day of the week for cart abandonment.

 Fewest abandonments happen on a Saturday between 8 and 9pm, while abandonment is lowest around Christmas and similar sale periods, as people have less reason to delay purchases.